Changissnz/selfinterest/README.md

 and the factory's regulatory guidelines for their employees.
 Time is critical, so sacrifices in independent thinking have to be made.
-This is an artificial axiom for some human beings, and recognized by other human beings as a principle by their interpreting of the statement as something firmly rooted for the correctness of achieving the objective, greater production.
+This is an artificial axiom for some human beings, and recognized by other human beings as a principle after their interpreting of the statement as something firmly rooted for the correctness of achieving the objective, greater production.
 How should the human being, one that finds it in themself to be a worker for greater production and have